iceablemedia/materia-lite-gutenberg/readme.txt

 * Once you activate the theme from your WordPress admin panel, you can visit the "Customize" page to quickly and easily upload your own logo and set a few other options.
 * If you will be using a custom header image, you can also optionally choose to enable or disable it on your homepage, blog index pages, single post pages and individual pages.
-* It is highly recommended to set a menu (in appearance > menu) instead of relying on the default fallback menu.
-Doing so will automatically activate the dropdown version of your menu in responsive mode.
 * You can also set a custom menu to appear at the bottom right of your site.
 Note this footer menu doesn't support sub-menus, only top-level menu items will be displayed.

 Additional documentation and free support forums can be found at https://www.iceablethemes.com under "support".